jasmineroberts/JasmineRoberts/README.md

 #### I'm a *Senior XR Developer* currently developing tools and libraries for augmented and mixed reality.

-#### You can keep tabs on my open-source augmented reality projects here on GitHub.
+#### You can keep tabs on my open-source mixed reality projects here on GitHub.
 You can also find me on:

 > ✧ Twitter: [@jasminezroberts](https://www.twitter.com/jasminezroberts)<br/>
 > ✧ LinkedIn: [in/jasmine-roberts](https://www.linkedin.com/in/jasmine-roberts)<br/>